 New trucks rolling in during 2020

-We had such a great year in 2019 at Carter Express, and now we’re starting 2020 with some exciting news: Volvo VNL trucks are comin’ in!
+We had such a great year in 2019 at Carter Express, and we’ve started 2020 with some exciting news: More Volvo VNL trucks have come in!
 Our Director of Maintenance, Jerry, is excited to share some features of the new Volvo VNL Series tractors we’ll be getting in.

 First, the dashboard on the VNL has been optimized to reduce distraction by displaying vehicle diagnostics.
 Critical information drivers need is available at a quick glance.
 Plus, Volvo has grouped frequently used controls within easy reach.